mbabynames search ✿

 Arden Grace

-"noble and strong" (Arden) meets "grace, elegance" (Grace).
+"great forest" (Arden) meets "grace, elegance" (Grace).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Arden needs a shorter middle to stay balanced.
 Grace does that.

 Arden Rose